CornelVDWest/ePortfolio/README.md

 # ePortfolio
 Evidence is provided here of the following objectives:
 1. Explain communication concepts and strategies
-- Add evidence here.
+- [Presented to a small group](Cornel%20Presentation1.mp4) on the use of AR technology in the lives of elderly people
 2. Show confidence and skills in oral communications and presentations
-- [Presented to a small group](Cornel%20Presentation1.mp4) on the use of AR technology in the lives of elderly people
+- [Created a synopsis of an article](COIT11239%20Mob%20Writing.docx) via communicating with a team over zoom
 3. Work effectively as part of a team
 - Collaborated with a group to [summarise an article on communication](COIT11239%20Mob%20Writing.docx)
 4. Communicate effectively in a professional context